Winter Vegetarian Minestrone Soup

-This vegetarian minestrone soup is the best way to use up winter veggies like butternut squash, kale, beans, carrots etc. Combined with a delicious tomato base and beans, this soup checks all the right boxes - healthy, hearty, filling, flavorful and loaded with veggies!
+This Vegetarian Minestrone Soup is the best way to use fresh winter produce.
+Combined with a delicious tomato base and beans, this soup checks all the right boxes – healthy, hearty, filling, flavorful, and loaded with veggies!

-Traditional Italian minestrone soup has its base in a fresh tomato sauce that's seasoned with herbs, veggies, some kind of meat and pasta.
+Traditional Italian minestrone soup has its base in a fresh tomato sauce that’s seasoned with herbs, veggies, some kind of meat and pasta.
 But I really wanted to keep this light on the stomach but still hearty.
-So last week for dinner, we opened the refrigerator, rummaged around for all the winter veggies that were stocked in there and made the most delicious stew like soup.
-And we didn't miss the pasta one bit!
+So this is my version of a lighter, stew-like minestrone soup.

 Vegetables that go into this Minestrone Soup

 Traditionally, Italian minestrone soup uses some form of pasta or rice.
-You can add pasta to this recipe by adding ½ cup dried pasta along with the french beans along with 1 ½ cups water or stock.
-The additional liquid is required to cook the pasta, and because the starch in the pasta will thicken the soup considerably.
+You can add pasta to this recipe by adding 1/2 cup dried pasta along with the french beans along with 1 1/2 cups water or stock.
+The additional liquid helps the pasta cook, and because the starch in the pasta will thicken the soup considerably.

 Winter Vegetarian Minestrone Soup